Dear friends and other interesting creatures,

 Yesterday marked 20 years since the bravest day of my life.

 I desperately wanted the white picket fence.
 I so wanted what I did not have growing up.
-The bare essentials of what constituted the dream was there, but my dream did not include violent, drunken, abusive behavior.
+The bare essentials of what constituted the dream were there, but my dream did not include violent, drunken, abusive behaviour.

 Nothing about leaving that situation was remotely easy.
 It was brutal on every level.
 I had no money, I had two young children and my family was far away… but I also had an iron will that this would not be my life.

 My life was exposed for all the world to judge.
 I did it alone and was exhausted to my core.
 People did judge, I honestly did not care.
 They had no idea as to the details of my daily life.
 To this day I care little for public opinion.